WGBH-MLA/clams-kitchen/README.md

 #### `post_proc`

 A dictionary specifying a pre-defined procedure to be run after the CLAMS apps -- for instance creating artifacts like slates or visual aids from the output of SWT.
+See the config files in the `sample_reciples` for examples.

 ### Optional fields